pfink/openhab2-flicbutton/README.md

 ## Full example

-I strongly advice against using this within a production system right now.
-Currently, only basic capabilities are implemented and much stuff is not tested yet (like proper removal of buttons etc.).
-When you test this binding, please share your expierences [here](https://community.openhab.org/t/how-to-integrate-flic-buttons/4468/12) and leave issues for stuff not listed in the ToDo's.

 1. Setup and run flicd as described in [fliclib-linux-hci](https://github.com/50ButtonsEach/fliclib-linux-hci)
 1. Connect your buttons to flicd using the simpleclient as described in [fliclib-linux-hci](https://github.com/50ButtonsEach/fliclib-linux-hci).
 Flicd has to run in background the whole time, simpleclient can be killed after you successfully tested the button connection
 1. Drop the .jar file of this plugin into the `addons` directory from OpenHab 2